 Heidi Pendleton in her home in Fort Dodge, Ia.
 Heidi's son, Joshua Pendleton, was charged with the murder of Rev. Al Henderson in Oct.
 2019.
 Diagnosed with schizophrenia at a young age, Josh is described by his mother as having fallen "through the cracks" of the state's receding mental health system.

 Parkland shooting survivor Aalayah Eastmond becomes emotional after testifying at the House Judiciary Committee’s hearing on gun violence on Feb.
-6, 2019 on Capitol Hill, the first hearing regarding gun violence in eight years.
+6, 2019 on Capitol Hill in Washington, D.C, the first hearing regarding gun violence in eight years.
 The shooting at Stoneman Douglas High School was one of the deadliest in U.S. history, killing and injuring 17.

 Muslims gather for the celebration of Eid al-Fitr at Niujie Mosque, the largest mosque in Beijing.
 The mosque was first built in 996 during the Liao Dynasty, and spans 10,000 square meters.

-Nicole Margheim writes chalk messages in solidarity with fellow Black Lives Matter protestors who are facing felony charges in July 2020 in Des Moines.
+Nicole Margheim writes chalk messages in solidarity with fellow Black Lives Matter protestors who faced felony charges in July 2020 in Des Moines, Ia.